-Most direct-current generators will not produce a sufficient amount of electrical current at low engine rpm to operate the entire electrical system.
+Most DC generators do not produce a sufficient amount of electrical current at low engine rpm to operate the entire electrical system.
 During operations at low engine rpm, the electrical needs must be drawn from the battery, which can quickly be depleted.

 Alternators have several advantages over generators.
-Alternators produce sufficient current to operate the entire electrical system, even at slower engine speeds, by producing alternating current, which is converted to direct current.
+Alternators produce sufficient current to operate the entire electrical system, even at slower engine speeds, by producing alternating current (AC), which is converted to DC.
 The electrical output of an alternator is more constant throughout a wide range of engine speeds.